Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Eastern Michigan Stats and Trends

-- In Eastern Michigan's 11 games this season, it has five wins against the spread.
+- Eastern Michigan has five wins against the spread in 11 games this year.

-- The Eagles have covered the spread once this year when underdogs by 8.5 points or more (in two chances).

-- Eastern Michigan's games this season have gone over the total in five out of 10 opportunities (50%).

-- Eastern Michigan is 4-2 against the spread and 6-1 overall when the team totals more than 407.4 yards.
+- In games that Eastern Michigan picks up more than 407.4 yards, the team is 4-2 against the spread and 6-1 overall.

-- The Eagles have 12 giveaways this season, while the Chippewas have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.